btbf/Midnight-blocklog/README.md

 ## What it does

 - Calculates your **assigned Aura slots** in the current epoch (session), displays them, and stores them in SQLite as `schedule`
-- In watch mode (`mblog watch`), tracks the chain and updates the status.
+- In watch mode (`mblog block --watch`), tracks the chain and updates the status.
 It waits until the next session, and at the boundary it calculates and stores the assigned slots for the new epoch.
   - `schedule` (planned)
   - `mint` (observed on best head)
   - `finality` (observed on finalized)